vectorgrp/sil-kit/docs/api/participantcontroller.rst

 Controlling the Participant
 """""""""""""""""""""""""""
-After successful initialization, the participant will enter the ``running`` state.
+After successful initialization, the participant will enter the :cpp:enumerator:`Running<ib::mw::sync::Running>` state.
 The participant can now access the current simulation time using the :cpp:func:`Now()<ib::mw::sync::IParticipantController::Now()>` method.
 :cpp:func:`State()<ib::mw::sync::IParticipantController::State()>` returns the